 - 1. Project costs presented in 2015 dollars. - 2.
-Estimated costs are from TMDL studies or from BCWMC 2017-2021 working CIP; as projects are added to the CIP, preliminary cost estimates will be added to the 5-year working CIP and refined through the feasibility study process. - 3.
+Estimated costs are from TMDL studies or from BCWMC 2017-2021 working CIP; as projects are added to the CIP, preliminary cost estimates will be added to the 5-year working CIP and refined thru feasibility study process. - 3.
 ML-14: Project may include lakeshore restoration projects administered by the BCWMC.
-The City of Plymouth has already performed lakeshore restoration on some properties adjacent to Medicine Lake.

-4. Estimated cost of projects ML-19 and SL-9 do not include the annual cost of chemical precipitant and operation/maintenance of treatment facility. - 5.
+The City of Plymouth has already performed lakeshore restoration on some properties adjacent to Medicine Lake. - 4.
+Estimated cost of projects ML-19 and SL-9 do not include the annual cost of chemical precipitant and operation/maintenance of treatment facility. - 5.
 2017CR-P: Project is based on recommednations in the 2009 Plymouth Creek Restoration feasibility study. - 6.
 SL-3 and TW-2: Projects already levied, to be constructed in 2015. - 7.
 NL-1: Project based on Option 4 of the 1996 Northwood Lake Watershed and Lake Management Plan.
-Project includes construction of a pond upstream of Northwood Lake and installation of underground stormwater treatment and reuse system, and bioinfiltration cells. - 8.
-NL-2: The Four Seasons Mall Area Water Quality Project could include construction of stormwater treatment ponds, restoration of an eroding stream channel, alum treatment of stormwater, or other projects to address phosphorus loading.
-The project stem from recommendations from the 1996 Northwood Lake Watershed and Lake Management Plan .
+Project includes construction of a pond upstream of Northwood Lake and installation of underground stormwater treatment - 8.
+NL-2: The Four Seasons Mall Area Water Quality Project could include construction of stormwater treatment ponds,-restoration of an eroding stream channel, alum treatment of stormwater, or other projects to address phosphorus loading.
+The projects stem from recommendations from the 1996 Northwood Lake Watershed and Lake Management Plan.
 The 2012 feasibility study for the Four Seasons Mall Area Water Quality Project is still being considered and refined.
 The BCWMC has already levied for the project defined as option 1 in the 2012 feasibility study. - 9.
 2015CR-M: Project is based on recommendations in the Feasibility Study for 2015 Bassett Creek Main Stem Restoration Project (2014).
-Project already levied: the BCWMC certified a levy to the county for 2015 (\$1,000,000); remaining costs to be funded by BCWMC - 10.
+Project already levied: the BCWMC certified a levy to the county for 2015 (\$1,000,000); - 10.
 2017CR-M: Project is based on recommendations in the Feasibility Study for 2012 Bassett Creek Main Stem Restoration Project (2011).
 11. BC-2/BC-8: Option 2 BC-HH1111-1 and Option 3 BC-HH11-1 in the Bassett Creek Main Stem Watershed Management Plan (2000). - 12.
 BC-4: Project would divert currently untreated stormwater runoff to the pond. - 13.
-BC-5: Project based on Option 7 in the Bassett Creek Main Stem Watershed Management Plan to treat currently untreated stormwater runoff to reduce phosphorus loading.
+BC-5: Project based on Option 7 in the Bassett Creek Main Stem Watershed Management Plan to treat currently untreated stormwater runoff to reduce phosphorus loading. - 14.
+CL-3: Project is based on recommendations in the Crane Lake Watershed and Lake Management Plan (1995). - 15.
+Includes estimated costs for projects not yet assigned an implementation year.
+Annual Estimated Costs do not necessarily reflect actual Hennepin County levy amount due to grants, financial contributions from cities, and use of CIP fund balance.